Ash2609/Flight-Explorer-App/README.md

 Random Price Generator – Ticket price is automatically generated when booking a flight.

+## 🔁 Data Handling

+- This app does **not** use a real backend or any public API.
+- All data is **mocked locally** using JSON files and managed with **LocalStorage**.
+- Ensures full simulation of a working app without any server dependencies.

 📌 Notes
+No external APIs were used — mock JSON and local storage simulate all interactions.

 The UI is kept intentionally simple using plain CSS to prioritize functionality and clarity.

 Feel free to customize or enhance the design as needed.